samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

-**3d:** If the domain boundary is to be displayed it is sufficient to write the boundary elements only.
-If a full 3d sclice is to be made it is necessary to write the mesh data as well:
+**FreeFem++ 3d:** If the domain boundary is to be displayed it is enough to write the boundary triangles only.
+If a 3d sclice is to be made it is necessary to write the mesh data of the complete domain as well:

 ```cpp
 int idx;